 Once your child’s first visit is complete, we will schedule another appointment in six months.
 Just like adults, children need to see the dentist every six months for optimal oral health.
 At each visit, they’ll be more comfortable with the process and our team.
 With regular dental visits, a healthy diet, and good home oral hygiene habits, your child will be at a low risk for tooth decay.

 Schedule Your Child’s First Dental Visit

 If your child has never been to the dentist, there’s no better time to make an appointment!
-Contact us today to schedule a visit with Dr. Idelchik.
+Contact our Sheepshead Bay office to schedule a visit with Dr. Idelchik.